guillaumemonet/Rad/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/8e095176dd6216eea653/maintainability)](https://codeclimate.com/github/guillaumemonet/Rad/maintainability)

 ## What is RAD?
-RAD for Rest API Dedicated Framework.
+RAD Framework is for Rapid Application Development Framework.

 ## Why create this?
 I wanted to make a basic framework to learn and keep it as simple as possible.